asobti/kube-monkey/README.md

 1. First deploy the expected `kube-monkey-config-map` configmap in the namespace you intend to run kube-monkey in (for example, the `kube-system` namespace).
 Make sure to define the keyname as `config.toml`

-> For example `kubectl create configmap km-config --from-file=config.toml=km-config.toml`
+> For example `kubectl create configmap km-config --from-file=config.toml=km-config.toml` or `kubectl apply -f km-config.yaml`

 2. Run kube-monkey as a k8 app within the Kubernetes cluster, in a namespace that has permissions to kill Pods in other namespaces (eg. `kube-system`).